syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-events.md

 ### OnServerPdfExporting

-The **OnServerPdfExporting** event is triggered when a request to Export the grid to Pdf document.
+The **OnServerPdfExporting** event is triggered when a request to Export the grid to PDF document.
 The grid model details can be obtained server-side, as explained in the following table.

 _Table 12: Syncfusion.JavaScript.Web.GridEventArgs argument of OnServerPdfExporting event_